R4EPI/R4EPIs-website/content/welcome/_index.en.md

 ### R

-R is a free software for statistical computing and graphics.
-The templates need at least R version 3.3.
+**R is a free software for statistical computing and graphics.** The templates need at least R version 3.3.
 We recommend [downloading R directly from CRAN](https://cran.r-project.org), a central repository of R code, packages, and documentation.
 If desired, [the MRAN version of R](https://mran.microsoft.com/) will work as well.

 > **Caveat if using MRAN**: MRAN is a version of R that has modifications that are outside the scope of this project, however, it should be noted that it also locks the version of all packages to a specific date, so care is needed to specify repositories when installing R packages.
 If you are unsure whether you have MRAN or CRAN R installed then see this [FAQ](<https://github.com/R4EPI/sitrep/wiki/4).

 ### RStudio Desktop

-[RStudio](https://www.rstudio.com) is an interface (Integrated Development Environment) for easier use of R, and enables production of automated reports.
+**[RStudio](https://www.rstudio.com) is an interface (Integrated Development Environment) for easier use of R**, and enables production of automated reports.
 For RStudio to function you must also have R installed on the computer.

 Please have RStudio [version 1.1.463 or greater installed](https://www.rstudio.com/products/rstudio/download/#download).

-There is an overview of RStudio, including comparisons to Stata, in the Training Materials pages.
+There is an overview of RStudio, including comparisons to Stata, in the [Training Materials](https://r4epis.netlify.com/training/) pages.

 ### Configuring RStudio